 Reviewed by: HU Medical Review Board | Last reviewed: June 2023

 The active ingredient is terbutaline sulfate.1

-How does it work?
+How does terbutaline work?

-What are some of the possible side effects?
+What are the possible side effects?

 - Nervousness or restlessness

 - Dry mouth

-Things to know
+Other things to know

 Before starting treatment with terbutaline, tell your doctor if you have:1,2